What is Slovin’s Formula? Calculate the Right Survey Sample Size (Free Calculator Inside)

 Add a header to begin generating the table of contents

 If you are looking for a safe, can’t-go-wrong type thumb rule, pick an appropriate sample size of 400 (385 to be precise) per homogenous group.
-What is a homogenous group?
-It is a cluster of members whose behavior is assumed to be similar to the other members of the group and different from non-members of the group.
+A homogeneous group is a cluster of members whose behaviour is assumed to be similar to the other members of the group and different from non-members of the group.
 Typical examples of homogenous groups are males/ females, young/ old, smartphone users/non-user determine the target population.

 So, is it that simple?
 Just take 400 of each number of respondents that form your customer base and you are ready to launch your study?
 Well, not really.
 Do that and your research is probably (almost certainly) going to go over-budget quickly.